Providing free education on the legal and practical issues to help you navigate health care.

 Military retirement benefits are taxed by the federal government.
 Taxation under state guidelines varies.
 For state tax rules, be sure to check with your specific state to find out if they tax military retirement benefits.

-• States that do tax military retirement benefits: AZ, DE, GA, IN, ID, KY, MD, NC, OK, OR, SC, DC
+• States that do tax military retirement benefits: CA, CO, DE, DC, GA, ID, KY, MD, MT, NM, OR, UT, VT, VA

 Learn More